 Advocacy is both an art and science.
 Great advocates weave together the law of evidence and procedure with the traditional tools of persuasion.
 At St. John’s Law, we have a long history of producing great trial and appellate advocates.
-Founded in 2017, the Center for Trial and Appellate Advocacy highlights St. John’s Law’s commitment to producing the next generation of outstanding advocates.
+The Center for Trial and Appellate Advocacy highlights St. John’s Law’s commitment to producing the next generation of outstanding advocates.

 Please follow the Center on Facebook and LinkedIn for the latest updates.

 Associate Dean for Assessment and Institutional Effectiveness and Professor of Legal Writing